How to Cut Whole Chicken Wings into Flats and Drumettes

 • Thawing: When you’re ready to use frozen wings, thaw them in the refrigerator overnight.
 Never thaw chicken at room temperature, as this can promote bacterial growth.

-• Use After Thawing: Once thawed, use refrigerated wings within 1-2 days for best quality and safety.
+• Use After Thawing: Once thawed, refrigerate wings for 1-2 days for best quality and safety.

 Remember, whether refrigerating or freezing, always handle raw chicken with care to prevent cross-contamination with other foods.